 Audi A8 Interior

-- "I also note that this is the A8 L, as in long, but all that extra space must be devoted to the back seat because the trunk, though reasonably deep, isn't as big as I expected for a full-size sedan.
-It's nothing that a roof carrier wouldn't solve on a long trip, but then why not buy a Q7 instead?" -- AutoWeek (2013)
+- "I also note that this is the A8 L, as in long, but all that extra space must be devoted to the back seat because the trunk, though reasonably deep, isn't as big as I expected for a full-size sedan." -- AutoWeek (2013)

 - "Above-par interior storage includes large bins and small covered cubbies in the doors, and a deep center-console box beneath twin height-adjustable armrests." -- Consumer Guide (2012)